league-curriculum/Python-Level-0/lessons/module2/more_functions.md

   the way we called `function_2()`

-One of you functions should have a default parameter.
+One of your functions should have a default parameter.

 ```python.run:height='600'